Symbols#

 - Parameters:

 a.reshape((1, 2))is equivalent toa.reshape(1, 2).
-One dimension can be -1, in which case it’s size is inferred from the other dimensions.
-For dynamically sized array symbols, the first dimension must be specified as -1 and the size of each “row” of the new array symbol cannot be a fraction of the size of each “row” of the antecedent array symbol.
-See examples below.- Returns:
+One dimension can be \(-1\), in which case its size is inferred from the other dimensions.
+For dynamically sized array symbols, the first dimension must be specified as \(-1\) and the remaining dimensions must be even divisions or multiplications of the dimensions of the predecessor array symbol, as shown in the examples below.- Returns:

-Reshapesymbol, except when the provided shape exactly matches the shape of the symbol.
-In that case the symbol is returned.
+A successor symbol that reshapes the predecessor symbol without changing its values, except when the provided shape exactly matches the shape of the symbol, in which case the predecessor symbol is returned.

 Examples